-The Barca president hopes his side can break the mold as it goes in search of more silverware and that Tito Vilanova remains at the helm for many years to comeBarcelona club president Sandro Rosell has revealed the club's intention to dominate Spanish and European football for years to come.
+The Barca president hopes his side can break the mould as they go in search of more silverware and that Tito Vilanova remains at the helm for many years to comeBarcelona club president Sandro Rosell has revealed the club's intention to dominate Spanish and European football for years to come.

-The Liga runner-up, whose current squad is regarded by many to be the best in the world, has enjoyed an immensely successful period over the past four years including two Champions League successes and a host of domestic titles.
+The Liga runners-up, whose current squad is regarded by many to be the best in the world, have enjoyed an immensely successful period over the past four years including two Champions League successes and a host of domestic titles.

-Yet despite the achievements to date, Rosell firmly believes that Barca's golden era can stretch beyond the usual three or four-year stint.
+Yet despite their achievements to date, Rosell firmly believes that their golden era can stretch beyond the usual three or four-year stint.

 "Normally in football cycles last three years, then you tend to go back down," he told Sport.

 "This cycle has already lasted four.
 This year we started well and hopefully it'll be five, six... we're trying to break the myth that good cycles only last three years.